cloudmesh/cloudmesh-cc/docs/_sources/readme.rst.txt

 service that features a much smaller footprint for implementation and setup in contrast to other similar REST service frameworks using python.

-This architectural component building this framework is depicted
+The architectural component building this framework is depicted in :numref:`workflow-uml`.
-@fig:workflow-uml.
 The code is available in this repository and manual pages are provided on how to install it:
 `cloudmesh-cc <https://github.com/cloudmesh/cloudmesh-cc>`__.

 Summary